Presentation brevity is critical in keeping our audiences attention and interest

-Many people believe that TED talks are leading the way in high impact presenting and public speaking and one of the reasons for this is that they limit the length of their talks to 18 minutes.
+Many people believe that TED talks are leading the way in high impact presenting and public speaking.
+One of the reasons for this is that they limit the length of their talks to 18 minutes.
 They understand the need for presentation brevity.

 So how do you do it?